-1.10.10 Container Stats Object
+1.12.10 Container Stats Object

 Key Type Description

 cpu_used int The total time the kernel was running.

 (msec)

-mem_max_byt eight The maximum memory usage.
+mem_max_byt eisnt The maximum memory usage.

 (Byte)

-mem_cur_byt eisnt The current memory usage.
+mem_cur_byt eignt The current memory usage.

 (Byte)

-net_rx_byte The total amount of received data through network.
+net_rx_byte sint The total amount of received data through network.

 (Byte)

-net_tx_byte The total amount of transmitted data through network.
+net_tx_byte sint The total amount of transmitted data through network.

 (Byte)

-io_read_byt eight The total amount of received data from IO.
+io_read_byt eignt The total amount of received data from IO.

 (Byte)

 io_write_by The total amount of transmitted data to IO.

 (Byte)

-io_max_scra timit surrently not used field.
+io_max_scra timit sGurrently not used field.

 (Byte)

-io_write_by terst Currently not used field.
+io_write_by tierst Currently not used field.

 (Byte)

-1.10.11 Creation Config Object
+1.12.11 Creation Config Object

-Key Type Description environ objeAtdictionary object specifying additional environment variables.
-The values must be strings. mounts list An toptional list of the name of virtual folders that belongs to the current API key.
+Key Type Description environ eAtdictionary object specifying additional environment variables.
+The values must be strings. mounts list Antoptional list of the name of virtual folders that belongs to the current API key.
 These virtual folders are mounted under /home/work.
 For example, if the virtual folder name is abc, you can access it on /home/work/abc.
 If the name contains a colon in the middle, the second part of the string indicates the alias location in the kernel's file system which is relative to /home/work.
-You may mount up to 5 folders for each kernel session. clusterSize The number of instances bundled for this session. resources Resource slot specification for each container in this session.
-Slot New in version v4.20190315.
-Ob- ject instanceMem (MiB)limit.
+You may mount up to 5 folders for each session. clusterSize int The number of instances bundled for this session. resources Re- The resource slot specification for each container in this session. sourceNew in version v4.20190315.
+Slot Ob- ject instanceMem The maximum memory allowed per instance.
+The value is capped by the per-kernel image (MiB)limit.
 Additional charges may apply on the public API service.
 Deprecated since version v4.20190315. instanceCor The number of CPU cores.
 The value is capped by the per-kernel image limit.
 Additional charges may apply on the public API service.
-Deprecated since version v4.20190315. instanceGPU sfloaThe fraction of GPU devices (1.0 means a whole device).
+Deprecated since version v4.20190315. instanceGPU sflqaThe fraction of GPU devices (1.0 means a whole device).
 The value is capped by the per- kernel image limit.
 Additional charges may apply on the public API service.
 Deprecated since version v4.20190315.

-1.10.12 Resource Slot Object
+1.12.12 Resource Slot Object